Seventh generation of video game consoles

 A crowdfunded console, the Ouya, received $8.5 million in preorders before launching in 2013.
 Post-launch sales were poor, and the device was a commercial failure.
-Additionally, microconsoles like Nvidia Shield Console, Amazon Fire TV, MOJO, Razer Switchblade, GamePop, GameStick, and more powerful PC-based Steam Machine consoles have attempted to compete in the video game console market; however they are seldom classified as "seventh generation" consoles.
+Additionally, microconsoles like the Nvidia Shield TV, Amazon Fire TV, Mojo, Razer Switchblade, GamePop, GameStick, and more powerful PC-based Steam Machine consoles have attempted to compete in the video game console market; however they are seldom classified as "seventh-generation" consoles.

 The seventh generation slowly began to wind down when Nintendo began cutting back on Wii production in the early 2010s.
-In 2014, Sony announced they were discontinuing the production of the PSP worldwide, and the release of new games for the DS eventually ceased by 2016.
+In 2014, Sony announced they were discontinuing the production of the PSP worldwide, and the release of new games for the DS eventually ceased later that year with the last third-party titles.
 Microsoft announced in that same year that they would discontinue the Xbox 360.
 The following year, Sony announced that it would soon discontinue the PlayStation 3.
 Around that time, the remaining Wii consoles were discontinued, ending the generation as all hardware was discontinued.
 The final Xbox 360 physical games were released in 2018, as FIFA 19 and Just Dance 2019.
-Despite this, several more Wii games were released, including a few more annual Just Dance sequels, as well as a limited 3,000-copy print run of a physical release of Retro City Rampage DX and a port of its 2019 sequel Shakedown: Hawaii that were both released on July 9, 2020, exclusively in Europe.
-A PS3 version of Shakedown was also released as a digital-only title.
-On September 28, 2022, physical PlayStation 3 versions of Retro City Rampage DX and Shakedown: Hawaii were released in limited run releases also acting as the last physical PS3 games and the last games of the seventh generation; almost 16 years after the PlayStation 3 debuted.
+Despite this, several more Wii games were released, including a few more annual Just Dance sequels, as well as a limited 3,000-copy print run of a physical release of Retro City Rampage DX.
 The eighth generation had already begun in early 2011, with the release of the Nintendo 3DS.